Lead scoring and lead grading are vital if you want to boost the productivity of your sales teams.

 Usually, a marketing automation tool determines the lead scores and grades.
 This data passes to the CRM system so that salespeople can use the information to decide the best people to contact.

 The Difference Between Lead Scoring And Lead Grading

 It’s behavior by customers and prospects that drives lead scores.

 This behavior includes web page views, form completions, attending webinars, and downloading eBooks.
 In other words, the person must DO something to increase their lead score.

 On the other hand, lead grading needs no input from the customer or prospect.
 Instead, the personal and company data you already hold determines each grade.
 This data can include location, industry, job title, and other information that helps you qualify and rank prospects.

 Consequently, lead scores build up over a relatively long period.
+This means you might also want to track lead score velocity.
 In contrast, the lead grade is an immediate measure, although it can also change over time as you gather extra data.

 However, which should you pay more attention to?
 Lead scoring or lead grading?